angular/angular/aio/content/guide/architecture-modules.md

 ## NgModules and components

 NgModules provide a *compilation context* for their components.
-A root NgModule always has a root component that is created during bootstrap, but any NgModule can include any number of additional components, which can be loaded through the router or created through the template.
+A root NgModule always has a root component that is created during bootstrap but any NgModule can include any number of additional components, which can be loaded through the router or created through the template.
 The components that belong to an NgModule share a compilation context.

 <div class="lightbox">